zandi/ebpf-stack-pivot-detection/whitepaper.md

 distinguishing between different memory regions.

 Rare cases of a VMA for an address not being found need to be analyzed.

+Techniques for better handling of "Ancient" thread events should be explored.
+For example, a Trust-on-First-Use approach where the VMA used by RSP on the first monitored syscall of a thread with no tracked stack is trusted and saved for later checks may be sufficient.

 Testing against in-the-wild exploits using a stack pivot is necessary for a clearer picture on real-world efficacy.
 Previous attempts faced issues in